tranquilit/WAPT-Documentation/source/waptserver-update/index.rst

 .. note::

-  * if you are in Debian Jessie, it is recommended to upgrade to Debian Strech 64 bits;
+  * if you are in Debian Stretch, it is recommended to upgrade to Debian Buster 64 bits;

   * this is mandatory for the **Enterprise** version with Windows Update support;

-  * when upgrading to Debian9, the PostgreSQL database must be upgraded;
+  * when upgrading to Debian10, the PostgreSQL database must be upgraded;

 Upgrading from 1.3 to 1.6